Bob Jones University: Rules of conduct

 Strict rules govern student life at BJU.
-Some of these are based directly on the university's interpretation of the Bible.
-For instance, the 2015–16 Student Handbook states, "Students are to avoid any types of entertainment that could be considered immodest or that contain profanity, scatological realism, sexual perversion, erotic realism, lurid violence, occultism and false philosophical or religious assumptions."
-Grounds for immediate dismissal include stealing, immorality (including sexual relations between unmarried students), possession of hard-core pornography, use of alcohol or drugs, and participating in a public demonstration for a cause the university opposes.
+The 2015–16 Student Handbook states, "Students are to avoid any types of entertainment that could be considered immodest or that contain profanity, scatological realism, sexual perversion, erotic realism, lurid violence, occultism and false philosophical or religious assumptions."
+Grounds for immediate dismissal include stealing, immorality (including sex between unmarried students), possession of hard-core pornography, use of alcohol or drugs, and participating in a public demonstration for a cause the university opposes.
 Similar "moral failures" are grounds for terminating the employment of faculty and staff.
 In 1998, a homosexual alumnus was threatened with arrest if he visited the campus.

-For years, male students were required to wear slacks, dress shirts, and ties on campus during the day.
-This requirement has since been loosened; men are allowed to wear polo shirts or dress shirts on weekdays until 17:00 and are no longer required to wear ties.
-Effective in 2018, women are no longer required to wear skirts or dresses and can now wear pants.
-They are also required to attend chapel four days a week, as well as at least two services per week at an approved "local fundamental church".
+Men are allowed to wear polo shirts or dress shirts on weekdays until 17:00.
+As of 2018, women are not required to wear skirts or dresses and now business professional attire.
+All students are also required to attend chapel three days a week, as well as at least two services per week at an approved "local fundamental church".

 Other rules are not based on a specific biblical passage.
 For instance, the Handbook notes that "there is no specific Bible command that says, 'Thou shalt not be late to class', but a student who wishes to display orderliness and concern for others will not come in late to the distraction of the teacher and other students."
-In 2008 a campus spokesperson also said that one goal of the dress code was "to teach our young people to dress professionally" on campus while giving them "the ability to...choose within the biblically accepted options of dress" when they were off campus.
+In 2008 a campus spokesperson said that one goal of the dress code was "to teach our young people to dress professionally" on campus while giving them "the ability to...choose within the biblically accepted options of dress" when they were off campus.

-Additional rules include requiring resident hall students to abide by a campus curfew of 11:00 pm, with lights out at midnight.
-Students are forbidden to go to movie theaters while in residence, however, they may watch movies rated G or PG while in the residence halls.
-Students may not listen to popular contemporary music.
-Male students with upper-level privileges and graduate students may have facial hair that is fully grown before the start of the semester, neatly trimmed, and well maintained at approximately ½ inch or less.
-Women are expected to dress modestly and wear dresses or skirts that come to the knee to class and religious services.
+Additional rules include requiring resident hall students to abide by a campus curfew of 11:00 pm on class days and 12:00 am on weekends.
+Students are requested to limit the ratings of movies they watch in both their dorms and at movie theaters to G or PG to discourage the entertainment of language and sexual content that is not encouraged by the university.
+Students are also requested to avoid popular contemporary music that is not conservative in nature.
+Male students may have facial hair that is neatly trimmed and well maintained.
+Men and women are expected to dress modestly and wear business professional attire to class and religious services.